Naming your blog is one of the most important decisions you’ll make when you’re just starting out.

 Use your audience as a keyword in your blog title

 This post already addressed the importance of using a relevant keyword as part of your blog name.
-Targeting your audience in your blog title is another creative way to reach your intended audience easier.
+Targeting your audience or blog niche in your blog title is another creative way to reach your intended audience easier.